 A guide to set up your XMPP account

 I will use the freedom-respecting software Conversations app for demonstration.
 Conversations app is available for Android only.
 Conversations is a paid app on Google Play Store.
 If you would like to support the development of Conversations app, then you can download it from Google Play Store.
 Otherwise, you can follow the steps below to download Conversations app free of cost.
-If you would like to download a free-of-cost XMPP app from Play Store, then check out Monocle or Blabber app.
+If you would like to download a free-of-cost XMPP app from Play Store, then check out Blabber app.

 You don’t need to give any personal details, like phone number or email, to create an account.
 If you would like to register an XMPP account using your phone number (similar to how you set up in WhatsApp), then you can try Quicksy app, which respects your freedom as you can still connect to people using any XMPP app and XMPP service provider (remember that XMPP is federated!).